 Cannabis

-Cannabis is a plant that can change the way people think and feel.
-It is legal in Canada, but there are laws and rules about how it can be used.
-Cannabis contains over 140 chemicals called cannabinoids.
-These chemicals can affect how the brain works, how a person feels, and how their body moves.
-Common names for cannabis include marijuana, weed, and pot, among many others.
-Cannabis can be smoked, inhaled as a vapour, added to food or drinks, used as tincture, or taken in capsules.
+Cannabis is a plant that can change how a person thinks, feels and moves.
+In Canada, it is legal for adults but there are laws and rules about how it can be used.
+Common names for cannabis include marijuana, weed, and pot among many others.
+Cannabis can be smoked, inhaled (vaped), added to food or drinks, taken as drops, or swallowed capsules.

 There are numerous laws that regulate cannabis use in Ontario, including impaired driving laws and the Smoke-Free Ontario Act.